Ida M. Bredesen

 In my daily work I educate other nurses in prevention, classification and treatment of pressure ulcers, in my own department, but also around other departments of Odense University Hospital.
 I also teach for the Danish Nursing council in prevention and treatment of pressure ulcers.

 In 2019 I finished a Master in Clinical Science MSs in nursing, Aarhus University.
-The Master Thesis was an examination of the patient’s experiences with participation in pressure ulcer prevention.
+The Master Thesis was an examination of the patient’s experiences with participation in

 In hospital at home using telemedicine